junosan/Sibyl/README.md

   - backtesting simulator
   - agent for relaying order request/status to/from a broker
 - Client side
-  - order request generators using RNNs (for real-time) or pre-calculated reference target signals (for testing)
+  - order request generators using RNNs (for real-time)
+  - order request generators using pre-calculated reference target signals (for testing)

 ## Requirements